bitshares-cnvote/newbitshares-core/README.md

 * [FAQ](#faq)
 * [License](#license)

-BitShares Core is the BitShares blockchain implementation and command-line interface.
+New BitShares Core is the BitShares blockchain implementation and command-line interface.
-The web browser based wallet is [BitShares UI](https://github.com/bitshares/bitshares-ui).
+The web browser based wallet is [BitShares UI](https://github.com/bitshares-cnvote/newbitshares-ui).

-Visit [BitShares.org](https://bitshares.org/) to learn about BitShares and join the community at [BitSharesTalk.org](https://bitsharestalk.org/).
+Visit [nbs.plus](https://nbs.plus/) to learn about NewBitShares and join the community .

 Information for developers can be found in the [BitShares Developer Portal](https://dev.bitshares.works/).
 Users interested in how BitShares works can go to the [BitShares Documentation](https://how.bitshares.works/) site.